jeffjaehoyang/new-jeffyang.io/src/data/about/index.md

 #### What technologies interest me?

 I am still in the process of exploring many different areas of software engineering.
 So far, I've found passion in delivering high quality end-products to users, as well as the art of crafting beautiful and readable code for us engineers.
-I especially enjoying exploring various web technologies.
+I especially enjoy exploring various web technologies.
 I love how the technologies related to the web are rapidly developing and constantly changing for the better.
-I'm also developing a passion for scalable software systems and the infrastructure work that supports products used world-wide by millions.
+I'm also interested in scalable software systems and the infrastructure work that supports products used world-wide by millions.
+Bottom-line: still have lots to learn 😉!